TolikPylypchuk/SharpHook/docs/articles/custom.md

 # Custom Global Hooks

+This article describes how to create custom global hooks.

 ## Custom Implementations of `IGlobalHook`

 If you want an `IGlobalHook` with a custom dispatch logic, you should extend the `SharpHook.GlobalHookBase` class.
 It